shaunday/ToDos/Action Items.md

 ## Testing and Tooling

-* Create LoadTester or orchestrator app to launch multiple WPF clients concurrently
+* Create simulator client, add logging display to orchestrator, add auto login with a user
 * Simulate multiple users editing tasks concurrently to test locking and queues
 * Simulate a large number of clients, throttled writes, and sharded reads
 ---